Where Are the Miracles?

 God sent Jesus to the “lost sheep” of the house of Israel to reveal the depth of his love.
 God will perform miracles to bring his children home, regardless of how badly they have behaved, because miracles are the children’s bread.

 I know.
 What does that have to do with Paul?
 God sent him to the Gentiles.
 They were sheep yet to be found, not sheep who had lost their way.
 True.
-But the extraordinary miracles began after it was clear who God’s children were.
+We could also argue everyone is a potential sheep who lost its way.
+Humanity began with a man and a woman in a right relationship with God.
+Until they believed a lie about him.

-This series examines some of the reasons the church has lost its power, why miracles belong to God’s children and is written in the hope God will move his children closer to the miracles we need.
+This twelve-part series examines reasons the church has lost its miraculous power and why miracles belong to God’s children.

 LOG ON NEXT WEEK FOR PART 2: THE BLAME GAME